lmanion21/Hack-the-Tower/README.md

 ## Code Overview
 Under the "scripts" folder, you will find two installation options for installing the software for the 2G tower; one for Fedora and one for Ubuntu.
 Installation instructions are below for setting the 2G tower up with a BladeRF software defined radio.
 The remaining files in the main repository contain the software for the 4G tower, which can also be utilized with the BladeRF software defined radio.
 The tower is a combination of srsLTE and NextEPC, and is currently configured for Wren_cadets.
+Additionally, there are trouble shooting and confguration guides in text files in the main repository.

 ## XE401 Hack the Tower Repo (2G)